Objective

 Interoperability Considerations

-For general interoperability considerations on the serialization of JSON documents in [[YAML]], see YAML and the Interoperability consideration of application/yaml [[I-D.ietf-httpapi-yaml-mediatypes]].
+For general interoperability considerations on the serialization of JSON documents in [[YAML]], see YAML and the Interoperability considerations of the +yaml structured syntax suffix.

 The YAML-LD format and the media type registration are not restricted to a specific version of YAML, but implementers that want to use YAML-LD with YAML versions other than 1.2.2 need to be aware that the considerations and analysis provided here, including interoperability and security considerations, are based on the YAML 1.2.2 specification.